 In Section 3, we conduct a quantitative exercise in order to evaluate how (in)efficient the restructuring paths were in the two regions.
-The presumption would be that the extreme swings of the Jiu Valley restructuring were socially inefficient: either the early stagnant phase or the later massive-layoff phase would have been inefficient.
-In comparison, the steady pace of the Ostravian restructuring would seem benevolent.
-By explicitly modeling the optimal path of restructuring, we obtain a degree of clarity on the aspects of actual restructuring that were inefficient, which would then need to be explained.
-Our method is to estimate the value of the (laid-off) miners' labor both inside and outside mining for various restructuring paths.
+The presumption would be that the extreme swing in the Jiu Valley restructuring was socially inefficient: either the early stagnant phase or the later massive-layoff phase would have been inefficient.
+In comparison, the steady pace of Ostrava's restructuring would seem benevolent.
+By explicitly modeling the optimal path of restructuring, we obtain a degree of clarity on the aspects of the actual restructuring path that were inefficient, which would then need to be explained.
+Our method is to estimate the value of the (laid-off) miners' labor both inside and outside the mines for various restructuring paths.
 We take the discounted sum of this value to be the measure of efficiency.
 We show that in both regions the most efficient path would have been a large-scale layoff over the first few years.
-The actual restructuring path of Ostrava was not far from the most efficient one whereas that of Jiu Valley was very much so: the efficiency-loss (i.e., the efficiency-gap between the most efficient and the actual paths) was three-times greater in Jiu Valley than in Ostrava.
-Therefore, our exercise in the main supports the view that the delay in restructuring Jiu Valley mines was socially inefficient.
+The actual restructuring path of Ostrava was not far from the most efficient one whereas that of Jiu Valley was very much so: the efficiency-loss (i.e., the efficiency-gap between the most efficient and the actual path) was three times greater in Jiu Valley than in Ostrava.
+Therefore, our exercise mainly supports the view that the delay in restructuring Jiu Valley mines was socially inefficient.

 In Section 4, we discuss why restructuring was delayed in Jiu Valley.
-The proximate reason is the miners's action against restructuring in alliance with the conservative faction of the government.
-Some of the conservatism, shared by a large segment of the Romanian society, may have resulted from justifiable caution under the uncertain environment, inadequately addressed in our exercise.
-A probably greater motivation for the conservative faction of the government was the direct benefit of the alliance, namely, the violence that could be unleashed by the miners toward the political opponents.
+The proximate reason is the miners' action against restructuring in alliance with the conservative faction of the government.
+Some of the conservatism, shared by a large segment of Romanian society, may have resulted from justifiable caution under the uncertain environment, which is inadequately addressed in our exercise.
+A probably greater motivation for the conservative faction of the government was the direct benefit of the alliance, namely, the violence that could be unleashed by the miners toward political opponents.
 On the other hand, the miners' militancy was ultimately fatal to themselves; negotiating a compensated gradual layoff would have served them better.
-We interpret the miners's action as a behavioral pattern under the perceived threat to their livelihood, rather than as a rational strategy for safeguarding miners' welfare.
-The historical militancy of Jiu Valley miners, in contrast to its absence among Ostravian miners, accords to this interpretation.
-In the end, the success and failure of the miners' action were determined by the Romanian population.
-When turned against by the electorate, the alliance crumbled and the miners were finally defeated as a political force.
+We interpret the miners' action as a behavioral pattern under a perceived threat to their livelihood, rather than as a rational strategy for safeguarding miners' welfare.
+The historical militancy of Jiu Valley miners, in contrast to its absence among Ostravian miners, accords with this interpretation.
+In the end, the success and failure of the miners' actions were determined by the Romanian population.
+When the electorate turned against the alliance, it crumbled and the miners were finally defeated as a political force.

-In Section 5, we summarize the results and draw the overall conclusion.
+In Section 5, we summarize the results and draw an overall conclusion.

-2. Restructuring Experiences of The Two Regions
+2. Restructuring Experiences of the Two Regions